lucia2007/tennis_buddies/README.md

   - I used manual testing throughout the whole development phase of the project.
 Mainly:
     - I deployed early to avoid any last minute issues and checked my local and life site periodically.
 With the live site, I could check responsivness from early on on different devices.
     - I attended to any errors which I came across during development process.
-    - I used validators to check my HTML, css and backend code.
+    - I used validators to check my HTML, CSS and backend code.
     - For each of the user stories I wrote down clear acceptance criteria and tasks which had to be done to meet those criteria.
 Only after I had met all the conditions, did I move the user story to done.